-Corporate ratings can also be placed under a "watch".
-This qualification - which replaces the outlook - indicates CRA's intention to review the rating within a relatively short period of time (generally less than six months) because we have reasons to anticipate a negative rating change.
+Corporate ratings can also be placed under a "Watch".
+This qualification - which replaces the outlook - indicates CRA's intention to review the rating within a relatively short period of time (generally less than six months) because we have reasons to anticipate a positive ("Watch POS"), a negative ("Watch NEW") or an uncertain rating change ("Watch UNW").